alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator">Me accepting a 2nd place age group commemorative glass cup award</div>
 </p>

-In hindsight, I'm happy with my effort.
-But I could've pushed the early miles harder.
+In hindsight, I could've pushed the early miles harder.
+But I was very happy with my effort.
 A good learning experience for next time!
 On a side note, drinking beer from a glass cup award tastes 3x better, heh.

 ## August: Ragnar Relay Colorado ##

 The races finally caught up with me.
 I was tired and ready to shut it down for the year.
-Just fun runs from now on.
+Just fun runs from here on out.

 Fortunately, a good o' 200 mile relay with some AMAZING people was just what I needed.
 I've never had so much fun, crammed in a SUV with 5 crazy others, eating clif bars, running in the dark, with no sleep.
 It was wickedly fun.